API Documentation

 Pro Tip: Handling Concurrency Limits (1010)

-If you receive error 1010, it means your AI agent is running faster than your plan's Parallel Search Lanes allow.
+If you receive error 1010, it means your AI agent is running faster than your plan's Parallel Lanes allow.
+You have two options:

 - Don't Stop: This is not a fatal error.

-- Maximize Throughput: This "retry" pattern allows you to fully utilize 100% of your lane capacity without dropping requests.
+- Result: Fully utilizes 100% of your lane capacity without dropping requests.

 Best Practices for Error Handling